leo-guinan/PhD/README.md

 I'm building out a network of media channels that are sharing my research with different audiences on different platforms.

-For my most unhinged thoughts direct from the source, ([Twitter](https://x.com/leo_guinan)) is the place.
+For my most unhinged thoughts direct from the source, [Twitter](https://x.com/leo_guinan) is the place.

 That's ground zero for my memetic war against broken systems.

-Then there's my book-in-progress, ([Engineering Generosity](https://engineeringgenerosity.com/))
+Then there's my book-in-progress, [Engineering Generosity](https://engineeringgenerosity.com/)

-For writing that doesn't fit the theme of the book, I'm publishing via ([Build In Public University](https://buildinpublicuniversity.com/)), an open-source, open-research,open-data university that is focused on value creation via information sharing.
+For writing that doesn't fit the theme of the book, I'm publishing via [Build In Public University](https://buildinpublicuniversity.com/), an open-source, open-research,open-data university that is focused on value creation via information sharing.

-If you prefer video, I've also got a youtube channel called the ([Idea Supply Chain](https://www.youtube.com/@ideasupplychain))
+If you prefer video, I've also got a youtube channel called the [Idea Supply Chain](https://www.youtube.com/@ideasupplychain)

 📜 Research statement